hadronized/demo-05/DESIGN.md

 way this is done is by adding some code in the format dispatcher:

 1. Extensions are matched: for instance, for `.obj` files, we can treat them as `EntityA` by invoking the right parser.
-2. Some resources share the same format, such as _JSON_, _TOML_, etc..
-In those cases, `EntityA` could also be represented via JSON.
+2. Some resources share the same format, such as _JSON_, _TOML_, etc. In those cases, `EntityA` could also be represented via JSON.
 In such a situation, a code path must be added in the right format dispatcher.

 On a general note, a type of resource can be loaded from different _sources_.
 The way the entity system works is